For sustained and deeper literary and arts criticism, find relevant scholarly articles and books in library databases.

 (click on image to enlarge)

-When you do research on current authors and works, sometimes there has not yet been a lot written about them.
+When you do research on cultural texts and creators, particularly current texts/ creators, you may not find a lot written about them, particularly scholarly analysis.
 That's okay!

-Scholarship represents your original thinking about a text or theme in literature.
-As part of your analysis you can integrate relevant sources, even if they are not about your specific text.
+Scholarship represents your original thinking about a text or theme in literature or another cultural text.
+As part of your analysis you can integrate relevant ideas, even if they are not about your specific text.
 Think about:

 (click on image to enlarge)